-- 2 C.F.R. part 220 (OMB Circular A-21, "Cost Principles for Educational Organizations); - 2 C.F.R. part 225 (OMB Circular A-87, "Cost Principles for State, Local and Indian Tribal Governments); - 2 C.F.R. part 230 (OMB Circular A-122, "Cost Principles for Nonprofit Organizations); and - 48 C.F.R. part 31 for commercial organizations and for those organizations listed in Appendix C to 2 C.F.R. part 230. - b) Performance-Based Budgeting: The extent to which the line-item budget and budget narrative relate to the accomplishment of the MBDA Business Center work requirements and performance measures (i.e., performance-based budgeting) will be considered.
+- 2 C.F.R. part 220 (OMB Circular A-21, "Cost Principles for Educational Organizations); - 2 C.F.R. part 225 (OMB Circular A-87, "Cost Principles for State, Local and Indian Tribal Governments); - 2 C.F.R. part 230 (OMB Circular A-122, "Cost Principles for Nonprofit Organizations); and

+- 48 C.F.R. part 31 for commercial organizations and for those organizations listed in Appendix C to 2 C.F.R. part 230. - b) Performance-Based Budgeting: The extent to which the line-item budget and budget narrative relate to the accomplishment of the MBDA Business Center work requirements and performance measures (i.e., performance-based budgeting) will be considered.
 The budget will be compared to the program narrative to determine whether the budget is realistic from a programmatic perspective and whether costs are necessary to complete the work requirements.
 Costs included in the budget that are determined to be unrealistic will be considered as an indication of an applicant's lack of understanding of the requirements of the MBDA Business Center program and/or the methods that must be utilized to deliver services.
 Program Income (i.e., client fees, membership fees, success fees, and/or other acceptable fee structures proposed) must be adequately addressed and properly documented, including but not limited to how the proceeds will be billed, collected, waived and used by the applicant in furthering the program objectives.

-Applicants must submit a line item budget (SF 424A) and corresponding budget narrative for EACH of the five (5) funding periods under the award, which are anticipated to be: (i) September 1, 2012 - August 31, 2013; (ii) September 1, 2013 - August 31, 2014; (iii) September 1, 2014 - August 31, 2015; and (iv) September 1, 2015 - August 31, 2016 and (v) September 1, 2016 - August 31, 2017.
+Applicants must submit a line item budget (SF 424A) and corresponding budget narrative for EACH of the three (3) funding periods under the award, which are anticipated to be: (i) September 1, 2013 - August 31, 2014; (ii) September 1, 2014 - August 31, 2015; and (iii) September 1, 2015 - August 31, 2016

 The federal contribution to the budget is non-negotiable.
 The amount of federal funds designated for the award (as set forth in Appendix A, "Anticipated Funding Availability by Center Location," of this FFO) must not be exceeded in the proposed project budget.
 Costs must be proposed, on a per-event, per-person, per-item basis for all travel (e.g., airfare, per diem, ground transportation).
-In particular, each of the training events set forth in Appendix E, "Center Training Requirements," must be budgeted for, as indicated.
+In particular, each of the training events set forth in Appendix E, "MBDA Business Center Training Requirements," must be budgeted for, as indicated.
 If a venue for an event is not stated, applicants are to assume that the event will be held in Washington, D.C.
 Applicants may include training costs under federal and/or non-federal cost share (if proposed).

 Non-federal cost share must be itemized on the SF-424A, the program line-item budget and in the budget narrative.
-Applications must include an original signed commitment letter from the contributors of all proposed third-party, in-kind contributions.
-Failure to provide this documentation may result in the disallowance of the third party in-kind contribution amount proposed and reduction of available points assigned to the budget section of the application.
+All third-party, in-kind contributions must be supported by an original and signed commitment letter from those resources.
+Failure to provide this documentation may result in the disallowance of the amount proposed and reduction of available points.